Karenponomarev42450/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and harder-to-maintain code.
 It's important to focus on writing clear, readable, and correct code first, and only optimize when profiling has identified performance bottlenecks.

+# 2023-12-05
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Continuously educate yourself: Read books, blogs, and research papers to learn about new programming techniques, tools, languages, or frameworks.
+2. Practice: The more you code, the better you' ll become.
+Try to complete small projects or challenges to improve your problem-solving skills and coding proficiency.
+3. Collaborate: Team up with other developers to share knowledge, ideas,and work together on projects.
+This will not only improveyour communication skills but also help in learning new techniques and best practices.
+4. Ask for feedback: Seek feedback from peers, mentors,or even random people on your code.
+It will help identify areas for improvement and give you a better understanding of how others view your work.
+5. Be open-minded: Try new things and don' t be afraid to make mistakes.
+Embrace the learning process and use each mistake as an opportunity to grow and improve.
+6. Stay organized: Keep your projects, codebase, notes, etc. well-organized and documented.This will make it easier to find and fix any issues that may arise and also make your coding process more efficient.